-The charity is constituted as an unincorporated association established by Trust Deed.
 The charity operates as an autonomous branch of the national RSPCA subject to its rules for branches (as updated in 2012).

 Organisation

 A committee of Trustees, elected at the AGM governs the branch.
 All trustees are briefed on their responsibilities as trustees prior to their acceptance of the role.
 The trustees hold monthly meetings at which decisions are made.